Zeke-Codes/youtube.comClone/README.md

 - Fork the repository.
 - Create a new branch (git checkout -b "feature/new-feature").
 - Make your changes.
-- Commit your changes (git commit -am 'Add new feature').
+- Commit your changes (git commit -am "Add new feature").
 - Push to the branch (git push origin "feature/new-feature").
 - Create a new Pull Request.